linuxone-community-cloud/jupyter-lab-ml/README.md

     b.
 Next click your **username** from the upper right corner of the Home page.

     c.
-Select **Manage SSH Key Pairs** and import your key for accessing the Linux VMs.
+Select **Manage SSH Key Pairs** and import your key or create one for accessing the Linux VMs.

 ## Step 3.
 Create your Ubuntu 20.04 instance of Linux VM

+Note: For details or troubleshooting refer the official documentation from IBM LinuxONE Community Cloud  [here](https://ibm.biz/BdPcL8)

 1. Deploying LinuxONE virtual server.
     a.
 Go to the **Home page**, **Service Catalog** section and **Virtual Servers** service.